Danae (Homage to Titian) | Palladium and gold leaf and acrylic on linen | 80" x 65" | 2012

-The SAGG is proud to bring these works to the Golden Artist Colors campus to affirm Knox Martin’s sixty-year exhibition record and his dedication to art and teaching.
-Knox Martin has taught at Yale University, New York University, University of Minnesota, and The International School of Art in Italy.
-Knox continues to teach Master classes at the Art Students League of New York.
+Knox Martin has also led a distinguished career teaching art.
+He taught at Yale Graduate School of the Arts, New York University, University of Minnesota, International School of Art in Umbria, Italy, and currently gives Master classes at the Art Students League of New York.

 "Knox, you are the only one around with aesthetics!"